Two female creatives working in front of two Lumie Vitamin L lights receiving bright light therapy

 Which are the best SAD lights to use?

 I personally use and recommend buying direct from Lumie – they have been light therapy specialists since 1991, have a long history of research and development in light therapy products, offer trial periods when you buy directly from them and good warranties for all products.
-I have used their products since 2004.
-I don’t have any commercial agreements with them and Make Light Matter doesn’t either – I just value their work and they have been supportive of mine.

 Treating SAD?

 SAD researchers recommend a large box with full-spectrum (white light) fluorescent tubes because these are the type that they have done the most research on and have been shown to be the most effective and safe.
 The best large lights will allow you to get 10,000 lux at a comfortable distance (30-55cm).
-Their size means that small movements of your head won’t disrupt your treatment, unlike it can with some LED lights.
+Their size means that small movements of your head won’t disrupt your treatment, unlike with some smaller LED lights.
 They can also be more comfortable from a glare perspective because you’re not trying to get a narrow beam of light to reach your eyes; it’s a much broader spread of light.

 Need portable bright light therapy?

-As LED technology has progressed, manufacturers have started to incorporate it into their SAD lights.
-There is a little research that shows that LED can provide effective bright light therapy – they are sometimes known as beam devices.
+LED SAD lights are sometimes known as beam devices.
 These are usually smaller, lightweight and use less energy.
-If portability is important to you, you’re treating the milder Winter Blues form of SAD, just wanting an energy boost or to help with jet lag, then these might be ideal for you.
+If space or portability is important to you, you’re treating the milder Winter Blues form of SAD, just wanting an energy boost or to help with jet lag, then these might be ideal for you.
 They can also be great to use as secondary lights if you normally use a large fluorescent light at home and need to travel, or want a second light at work for top-up treatments.
+If you are concerned about the environment or energy costs, they can also be a better option for you.

-As with all lights, you will need to follow the manufacturer’s recommendations on the distance to put your light at to get the full light intensity (e.g. 10,000 lux at 16cm).
-Steer clear of any that don’t state this in their advertising.
 I have seen some LED SAD light descriptions that say they give you 10,000 lux at 10cm, which is less than the length of my thumb to my wrist for some context.
-For most people, this would be impractical and uncomfortable and so you would put the light further away, which would mean you would need a longer treatment time than stated.
-With LED devices you also need to be a bit more careful with their placement and to keep your eyes in the same place where the light is reaching them – turning your head might mean that the light isn’t properly reaching your eyes.
+For most people, this would be impractical and uncomfortable, so you would put the light further away.
+This would mean you need a longer treatment time than stated.
+With LED devices, you also need to be a bit more careful with their placement and to keep your eyes in the same place where the light is reaching them – turning your head might mean that the light isn’t properly reaching your eyes.

-Some manufacturers have even produced blue-only lights – these are not recommended in a recent Yale study of commercially-available lights in the USA, due to concerns about the potentially damaging effects of too much blue light on the eyes.
+Some manufacturers have even produced blue-only lights – these are not recommended in a Yale study of commercially-available lights in the USA, due to concerns about the potentially damaging effects of too much blue light on the eyes.
 Full-spectrum white light has the most research into its safety and effectiveness.

 Lumie Vitamin L is portable so can go to work with you